-You probably know that birth control is primarily used to prevent pregnancy, but you might be surprised to learn that it can also provide other benefits that are seldom advertised by the media (and even some gynecologists).
+You probably know that hormonal birth control is primarily used to prevent pregnancy, but you might be surprised to learn that it also provides other benefits that are seldom advertised by the media (and even some gynecologists).
 Perhaps this is because we live in a heteronormative, patriarchal culture that often sidelines that which does not indirectly or directly benefit men.

 Perhaps the omission is unintentional.
 Either way, birth control’s reach extends far beyond pregnancy prevention, and it is time that we get candid about this issue and start to shed the stigma that often accompanies it.

 The truth is, birth control can be life-changing, but it is not a one size fits all.
-The earlier you cozy up to a trusted medical professional who can help you find the right fit, the sooner you will find the birth control glass slipper to your Cinderella.
+The earlier you cozy up to a trusted medical professional (at Pandia Health we have birth control expert doctors) who can help you find the right fit, the sooner you will find the birth control glass slipper to your Cinderella.
 And off to the ball you go…

 Listen up: if you are a person who menstruates — whether trans, gay, abstaining from sex, or unable to get pregnant for medical or other reasons — you might want to consider birth control as a healthcare #lifehack.
 Here’s why:

 Picture this: Your wedding to the Ariana Grande or Harry Styles of your dreams is coming up.
 You do the math and realize Aunt Flo has decided to crash the party and the honeymoon.
 Maybe you and your significant are cool with period sex but would rather forgo the cramps.
 Maybe you want to be considerate of the hotel maids and avoid the whole mess entirely.
 I have good news: If you are on the pill or the ring, you can skip your period by ditching the sugar pills or skipping over the ring-free week.